-- A few different knives: a small chef's knife for cutting out the top, and a couple of sturdy, sharp-tipped paring knives are good, or the special carving saws you can find at stores around Halloween.
+- A few different knives: a small chef's knife for cutting out the top and a couple of sturdy, sharp-tipped paring knives are good, or the little orange carving knives you'll find at stores around Halloween work too.

 Setting Up Your Station

 Things will get messy.
 To avoid getting pumpkin-gunk (gunkin?) all over the place, line your table with plenty of newspaper.
-Also, grab a few bowls of various sizes for storing things like guts, seeds, and cut-outs.
+Also, grab a few bowls of various sizes for storing things like guts, seeds, and pumpkin parts.

-Cut off the top of the pumpkin: Make sure to cut it wide enough to give you room to scrape out the inside easily later.
-To make it easy to figure out how to orient the lid later on, cut out a triangular notch along one side.
-If you plan on using a candle instead of an electric light, you might consider cutting out a chimney hole to allow oxygen in and smoke to escape.
+Cut off the top of the pumpkin: Make sure to cut it wide enough to give you room to scrape out the insides.
+If you plan on using a candle instead of an electric light, you might consider cutting out a little chimney hole to allow oxygen in and smoke to escape.